Anglican Diocese of Egba

-Egba Diocese, Church of Nigeria (Anglican Communion) is one of 13 within the Anglican Province of Lagos, itself one of 14 provinces within the Church of Nigeria.
+Egba Diocese, Church of Nigeria (Anglican Communion) is one of 13 within the Anglican Province of Lagos, itself one of 14 ecclesiastical provinces within the Church of Nigeria.
 The current bishop is Emmanuel Adekunle.

 Jonathan S. Adeniyi was the pioneer Bishop of Egba Diocese when it was created in 1976.
 On his retirement aged 70 in 1979, he was succeeded by Titus Ilori Akintayo, who served from 1980 until 1994.
 On his retirement, he was in turn succeeded by Matthew Oluremi Owadayo (1995 – 2009).
 Adekunle has been the Bishop since 2009.

 The Bishop's court of Egba Diocese is located at Old Owode Road, Onikolobo, Ibara, Abeokuta, Ogun State, Nigeria.